18F/guides/content/methods/validate/metrics.md

 eleventyNavigation:
   key: methods
   parent: Validate
-  title: Setting metrics
+  title: Metrics setting
 method:
-  title: Setting metrics
+  title: Metrics setting
   what: How to measure the success of a prototype.
   why: To know if your prototype is successful, you need to define the outcomes you hope it achieves.
 You also need to define metrics to know if it's achieving them.
   timeRequired: 2-3 hours to brainstorm and select metrics. <br> Length of prototype run to collect data.